 Things to be aware of:

-- The guarantor mortgage is taken out in the purchaser's name only.
-Although the guarantor has now stake in the property themselves, their income is guarantor’s income is used to guarantee the mortgage borrowing, which is a major commitment and one that needs careful consideration.
+The guarantor mortgage is taken out in the purchaser's name only.
+Although the guarantor has now stake in the property themselves, their income is used to guarantee the mortgage borrowing, which is a major commitment and one that needs careful consideration.

-- Agreeing to act as a guarantor is a contractual obligation and very difficult to get out off should disputes arise.
+Agreeing to act as a guarantor is a contractual obligation and very difficult to get out of should disputes arise.
 Many guarantor mortgage lenders require both borrower and guarantor to seek independent legal advice before they commit to the mortgage.

 Several mortgage lenders have recently brought out an alternative to guarantor mortgages called family offset mortgages.